 The main selling point of Apple Pay is simply convenience.
 By registering your cards on your iPhone, Apple hopes to eliminate the need of carrying a wallet around with you, and ultimately, of carrying cash.

 That could also mean greater security.
-You don’t have to worry about losing your wallet, and even if your phone is stolen, Apple’s fingerprint ID system should stop criminals from using Apple Pay on your phone even if your phone is lost or stolen.
+You don’t have to worry about losing your wallet, and even if your phone is stolen, Apple’s fingerprint and facial recognition ID systems should stop criminals from using Apple Pay on your phone even if your phone is lost or stolen.